Manoj162004/Create-S3-Bucket-and-EC2-Instances-for-Linux-and-Windows/README.md

 #### EC2 Windows and connection using rdp
 ![EC2 WINDOWS remote connection](ec2_windows.png)
 ## RESULT
-    Successfully created an S3 bucket and EC2 instances for both Linux and Windows, demonstrating cloud resource management on AWS.
+Successfully created an S3 bucket and EC2 instances for both Linux and Windows,demonstrating cloud resource management on AWS.